Machu Picchu: Peru’s Lost Inca City and Architectural Wonder

 Tips for travelers

-- Book early: Train tickets, Inca Trail permits and entrance passes sell out quickly.
+Train tickets, Inca Trail permits, and entrance passes often sell out months in advance.

-- Bring essentials: sunscreen, water bottle, rain jacket, and comfortable shoes.
+Carry sunscreen, a reusable water bottle, rain protection, and comfortable hiking shoes.

 History and Background